The Monty Hall Problem

 Now let's look at the other possibility: that your initial choice is incorrect.

-Only one time out of three is your first choice going to be correct.
+Only one time out of three is your first choice going to be correct (in the following diagrams, we'll say that your choice is the red door).
 That means that the remaining times, your initial choice is going to be the wrong door.
 As we said earlier:

 You're going to choose the wrong door 2/3 of the time.